BeginnerArchitect89/BeginnerArchitect89/README.md

 - 👋 Hi, I’m @BeginnerArchitect89
 - 👀 I’m interested in Management Information Systems.
-Still deciding between Software Engineering or Cybersecurity
+Still deciding between Software Engineering or Cybersecurity as a focus
 - 🌱 I’m currently learning an intro to CS in CP1
 - 💞️ I’m looking to collaborate on nothing yet
 - 📫 How to reach me: Contact me privately